 What can I put in my brown bin?

 All compostable garden waste such as - grass cuttings, leaves, hedge trimmings, plants and garden weeds.
-Bin liners or carriers bags should not be placed in the brown bin because they are not compostable and can negatively impact the quality of compost produced at the re-processing facility.
+Plastic bin liners or carriers bags should not be placed in the brown bin because they are not compostable and can negatively impact the quality of compost produced at the re-processing facility.
 All garden waste has to be placed loose in your brown bin.
 Food waste can also be placed within the brown bin using compostable food waste liners.

 What should I not place in my garden bin?

 Bin liners or carriers bags should not be placed in the brown bin because they are not biodegradable.
 All garden waste should be placed loose in your brown bin.